The Best Hotels to Book in Marrakech, Morocco

-With much of Marrakech’s finest accommodation in the form of tucked-away riads and out-of-the-centre resorts, finding the perfect pillow can be tricky – but Culture Trip’s shortlist of Marrakech hotel favourites won’t disappoint.
+With much of Marrakech’s finest accommodation in the form of tucked-away riads and out-of-the-centre resorts, finding the perfect pillow can be tricky – but Culture Trip’s shortlist of bookable hotel favourites won’t disappoint.

 You have one major decision to make when booking Marrakech accommodation: medina or not medina.
-Being within the old city walls is to be in Marrakech as you might have pictured it from afar.
-Dotted about this intense urban hive you’ll find many of the city’s riads, oases of peace, often tucked down dark alleyways behind nondescript doors.
-While riads can be high-end, for perfect five-star tranquility you should head out of the medina into the flat expanses separating the city from the Atlas Mountains.
+Dotted within the old city walls you’ll find many of the city’s riads, oases of peace, often tucked down dark alleyways behind nondescript doors.
+While riads can be high-end, for perfect five-star tranquility you should head out to the flat expanses separating the city from the Atlas Mountains.
 Mid-range hotels (as opposed to riads, which can be very affordable) are surprisingly few.
-Below, we round up the top picks across a range of Marrakech accommodation price points.

 Resort, Spa Hotel, Hotel

 Famously, staff at Aman hotels know what you want before you realise you want it – that happy state of affairs holds at their Marrakech property, which sits out in glorious isolation a 15-minute drive southeast of the medina.
 Amanjena represents the most understated form of five-star luxe imaginable (if it’s good enough for David Beckham’s 40th-birthday celebrations…).
 Set out to evoke a sultan’s palace, the architectural harmony is almost giddying.
 You don’t walk here: you float or tiptoe from the vast centrepiece bassin (a mirror-like irrigation pool) to restaurants (there are two) to your stunningly appointed room.
 Choose a once-in-a-lifetime maison (house) or one of the 32 pavilions.
 Even when Amanjena is full, it feels majestically empty.